kateuj/kate-brush-portfolio/README.md

 ### Site Objectives

+* An introduction to me and my professional experience
 * To showcase my work in a bright and fun way to stand out from the crowd
 * To build responsive site that works one mobile, tablet and desktop
 * Give the user a positive experience